 This is a work of fiction.
 Characters, names, places, and incidents are either the product of the author’s imagination or are used fictitiously, and any resemblance to actual persons, living or dead, business establishments, locales, or events is entirely coincidental.

 No part of this work may be reproduced, scanned, or distributed in any printed or electronic form without permission.
 Please do not participate in or encourage piracy of copyrighted materials in violation of the author’s rights.

-All images are either the property of the author or from Pinterest unless stated otherwise.
+All images are either the property of the author or provided by free sources, unless stated otherwise.